thecodingalgorithm/dsaWithJS/README.md

 I will be using this repo to document my studies.

-The tutorial was taken with Javascript, so I planned to write with typescript and possibly add some unit testing to it.
+The tutorial was taken with Javascript, so I planned to write both the javascript and typescript version of the codes and possibly add some unit testing to it.

 If you think this is interesting, kindly star the repo